chandan-singh/terraform-aws-s3-object-folder/README.md

 ## Examples:

-- [Complete](https://github.com/chandan-singh/terraform-aws-s3-object-folder/tree/master/examples/complete) - Complete S3 bucket with most of supported features enabled
+- [Example 1](https://github.com/chandan-singh/terraform-aws-s3-object-folder/tree/master/examples/example_1) - Uploading folder and its contents to a bucket

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->